 THE BUDGET SHOWDOWN

-TalkTalk and Plusnet are two of the UK’s best-known budget broadband providers.
-They both use the Openreach network, meaning the cable entering your house is often identical.
-However, the experience they offer is very different.
-One focuses on tech and TV, the other on simplicity and service.
+TalkTalk and Plusnet are two of the UK’s best-known value broadband providers.
+Plusnet runs on Openreach.
+TalkTalk is often Openreach too, but in some areas it can also use partner full fibre networks, so the line, install process and hardware are not always identical.
+One focuses more on features and TV, the other on simplicity and service.
 Here is the unbiased truth for 2026.

 TALKTALK PROS

-- TV Options: Android TV Hub (supports major streaming apps).
+- TV Options: TV Hub with live channels and major streaming apps.

 TALKTALK CONS